Mickey Cohen: Boxing career

-As a teenager, Cohen began boxing in illegal prizefights in Los Angeles.
+As a teenager, Cohen began boxing in illegal prize fights in Los Angeles.
 In 1929, the 15-year-old moved from Los Angeles to Cleveland to train as a professional boxer with the alias of 'Irish Mickey Cohen'.
 His first professional boxing match was on April 8, 1930, against Patsy Farr in Cleveland.
 It was one of the preliminary fights on the card for the Paul Pirrone versus Jimmy Goodrich feature bout.
 In a match on June 12, 1931, Cohen fought and lost against future world featherweight champion Tommy Paul.
 Cohen was knocked out cold after 2:20 into the first round.
 It was during this contest that he earned the moniker "Gangster Mickey Cohen".
 On April 11, 1933, Cohen fought against Chalky Wright in Los Angeles.
 Wright won the match, and Mickey was incorrectly identified as "Mickey Cohen from Denver, Colorado" in the Los Angeles Times sports page report.
 His last fight was on May 14, 1933, against Baby Arizmendi in Tijuana, Mexico.
 He finished his career at 8-8 and 5 draws – 8 wins, 2 by knockout, 8 losses, 4 losses by knockout and 5 draws.

 Criminal career

-In Cleveland, Cohen met Lou Rothkopf, an associate of gangster Moe Dalitz.
-Cohen later moved to New York, where he became an associate of labor racketeer Johnny Dio's brother, Tommy Dioguardi, and as well as Owney Madden.
+In Cleveland, Cohen met Lou Rothkopf, an associate of Moe Dalitz.
+Cohen later moved to New York, where he became an associate of labor racketeer Johnny Dio's brother, Tommy Dioguardi, and Owney Madden.

 Prohibition and the Chicago Outfit

 During Prohibition, Cohen moved to Chicago and became involved in organized crime, working as an enforcer for the Chicago Outfit, where he briefly met Al Capone.
-During this period, Cohen was arrested for his role in the deaths of several gangsters in a card game.
+During this period, Cohen was arrested for his role in the deaths of several gangsters at a card game.
 After a brief time in prison, Cohen was released and began running card games and other illegal gambling operations.
 He later became an associate of Capone's younger brother, Mattie Capone.
 While working for Jake Guzik, Cohen was forced to flee Chicago after an argument with a rival gambler.

-In Cleveland, Cohen worked once more for Lou Rothkopf, an associate of Meyer Lansky and Benjamin "Bugsy" Siegel.
+In Cleveland, Cohen worked once more for Lou Rothkopf, an associate of Meyer Lansky and Bugsy Siegel.
 However, there was little work available for Cohen in Cleveland, so Lansky and Rothkopf arranged for Cohen to work with Siegel in Los Angeles.